VN-Index tests resistance as liquidity weakens, margin risks draw caution

 As the market approaches May, investor sentiment is also influenced by the seasonal 'Sell in May' effect.
 However, historical data suggests that the pattern is not consistent, with many May periods in past years still recording gains.

-Lương Duy Phước noted that the phenomenon should not be viewed as a fixed rule.
+Lương Duy Phước, head of market research at Kafi Securities, noted that the phenomenon should not be viewed as a fixed rule.
 He said May often follows the earnings season and annual general meetings, when supportive information becomes less abundant.
 In such conditions, short-term profit-taking pressure is not unusual, particularly after index gains driven by a limited number of large-cap stocks.

 "Downside risk is not too high at the moment, but short-term volatility is difficult to avoid," Phước said.